Empowerment Zones Program (10.772)

 Applicant Eligibility

 USDA is not currently authorized to grant new designations for the EZ/EC program.
-After Congress authorizes a new round of designations, eligibility criteria based on the statutory requirements for the new round will be published in the Federal Register.
+If Congress authorizes a new round of designations, eligibility criteria based on the statutory requirements for the new round will be published in the Federal Register.

 Beneficiary Eligibility

 USDA is not currently authorized to grant new designations for the EZ/EC program.
-After Congress authorizes a new round of designations, eligibility criteria based on the statutory requirements for the new round will be published in the Federal Register.
+If Congress authorizes a new round of designations, eligibility criteria based on the statutory requirements for the new round will be published in the Federal Register.

 Credentials/Documentation